Shih-Poo

 2. Toy PoodleToy Poodle- Source: Pixabay

 Shih-Poos inherit a mix of traits from their Shih Tzu and Poodle parents.
 Shih Tzus are friendly, attentive, and charming, though they can sometimes be stubborn.
-Poodles are known for their intelligence, trainability, and active nature.
+Poodles is one of the dog breeds known for their intelligence, trainability, and active nature.
 Shih-Poo temperament typically combines these qualities, resulting in dogs that are friendly, playful, and moderately energetic.

 Their small size and lap-dog tendencies make them perfect companions for snuggles and downtime.
 They may not be overly eager to learn tricks but thrive on attention and interaction.